 Candy took out another folded piece of paper from her book bag and began to read:

-Your chin is like a golden bowl,
+Your chin is like a golden bowl,"Stupid," said Judy.

 Your teeth are little pearls;